resbazSQL/lc-webscraping/_episodes/01-introduction.md

 - "Introduce the concept of structured data"
 - "Discuss how data can be extracted from web pages"
 - "Introduce the examples that will be used in this lesson"
+- "Offer a taste of how to scrape data from the web"
 keypoints:
 - "Humans are good at categorizing information, computers not so much."
-- "Often, data on a web site is not properly structured, making its extraction difficult."
 - "Web scraping is the process of automating the extraction of data from web sites."
+- "Web scraping works because HTML is structured data."
+- "Often, data on a web site is not well structured, making its extraction difficult."
 ---

 ## What is web scraping?